-A weekend of Basketball Nirvana here in Ottawa begins, with NCAA March Madness games, and then slides into the CIS Men’s Basketball championships going on at Scotiabank Place.
+A weekend of Basketball Nirvana here in Ottawa begins with NCAA March Madness games and then slides into the CIS Men’s Basketball championships going on at Scotiabank Place.
 If you want to see basketball, Ottawa is the place in Canada to see it this weekend.

 If you live in Ottawa and own a house you also better have paid your property taxes as well.
-Income tax season continues to roar ahead as well for we Canadians, but is that all we have to worry about?
+Income tax season also continues to roar ahead for Canadians, but is that all we have to worry about?
 The Canadian dollar is almost at parity with it’s American Cousin, and our Gasoline prices are back to $1 per litre again, while our temperatures are more akin to May in Ottawa, not March.
 All in all a very interesting week here in the Nation’s Capital.

 What do the Financial Bloggers have to say this week?

-- Michael James shares his views on Hot Water Heater: Rent vs. Buy, which I witnessed first hand (OK I saw the end where the new water heater was in place).
+- Michael James shares his views on Hot Water Heater: Rent vs. Buy, which I witnessed firsthand (OK I saw the end where the new water heater was in place).
 If this had happened to me, I am confident my basement would have looked like a scene out of Waterworld.

-- Million Dollar journey got the geek in me all a quiver with their post Free iPhone Apps that Save You Money (Canadians), because even though I don’t have an iPhone, I do have an iPod Touch, and they work mostly on there as well.
+- Million Dollar Journey got the geek in me all a quiver with their post Free iPhone Apps that Save You Money (Canadians), because even though I don’t have an iPhone, I do have an iPod Touch, and they work mostly on there as well.
 Quicken has a client for the iPhone as well, if you are part of the Quicken Cult.

 - Preet at WhereDoesAllMyMoneyGo answers a Reader Question on Multiple RRSP Accounts, which points out that (A+B) * C is the same as (A * C) + (B * C), for those who like Math (but if C is Zero, then who cares?)